ClusterCockpit/cc-doc/content/en/docs/release/_index.md

 - Transfer the checkpoints from the external `cc-metric-store` instance to the `cc-backend` `./var/checkpoints` directory

 The database migration can take more than one day.
-To minimize the downtime you can copy the existing SQLite database and perform the migration on the copy while the production instance is still running. `cc-slurm-adapter` will synchronize any missing jobs afterwards.
-The archive migration should only take 1-2h.
-This only applies if you do it on a fast storage medium, e.g. an NVMe disk.
+To minimize downtime, you can copy the existing SQLite database and perform the migration on the copy while the production instance is still running. `cc-slurm-adapter` will synchronize any missing jobs afterwards.
+The archive migration should only take 1-2 hours.
+This only applies if you do it on a fast storage medium, e.g., an NVMe disk.

 ## Configuration changes